sandokandias/godfather-byteman/README.md

 $ ./install-agent.sh {PID}
 ```

 Send more requests like previous step.
-Go to the metabase and check the "collector_events" table
+Go to the metabase and check the "collector_events" table.
+If the table do not appear on Metabase, you need to sync database on Admin page

 ### Logs